 If we are to treat the growing number of opioid addicts in America, we first need to understand the basic science behind opioid addiction, and some of the treatment methods currently in use.
 Beyond simply avoiding social triggers, or the use of naloxone and methadone, scientists are busier than ever looking into new ways to stem the tide of the growing opioid crisis.

-This is the second article in a series about opioid addiction and the opioid crisis in America.
+This is the third article in a series about opioid addiction and the opioid crisis in America.
 You can read the previous article here.

 Why Your Surroundings Can Trigger Cravings